needle-tools/ar-simulation/Readme.md

 ## License & Pricing 💸
 Using ARSimulation **requires you to buy a per-seat license** —
-please buy seats for your team through Unity AssetStore (link coming soon).
+please buy seats for your team through [Unity AssetStore](https://get.needle.tools/ar-simulation).
 This is a single $60 payment, not a monthly subscription.

 You can use it for 7 days **for evaluation purposes only**,